Diederik P. Kingma

 identifiability.
 I obtained a PhD (cum laude) from University of Amsterdam in 2017, and was part of the founding team of

-- 2018 - Present: Senior Research Scientist at Google Research (San Francisco).
+- 2018 - Present: Sr. Research Scientist at Google Research (San Francisco).
 I work on generative models, identifiability, among other topics.

 - 2015 - 2018: Part of founding team and Research Scientist at OpenAI (San Francisco).
 Lead of the Algorithms team, focused on basic research.